mchateloin/8tracks-mix-feeds/README.md

 ## mix_label_size =

 This is the font size of the headings that appear when you hover over a mix.
-Depending on the size of each mix, you�re going to want to change this so that they fit.
-Don�t forget to specify your units of measurement, whether it�s in px, em, or %.
+Depending on the size of each mix, you're going to want to change this so that they fit.
+Don't forget to specify your units of measurement, whether it's in px, em, or %.
 The default is 30px.

 # Installation